 You wish you were psyched by this warmer Spring weather, but your itchy eyes and stuffy head make it impossible to enjoy.
-It's so cruel — you might as well buy stock in Kleenex because your never-ending runny nose keeps it in business.
+It's so cruel — you might as well buy stock in Kleenex, because your never-ending runny nose keeps it in business.
 Of course, you can pop pills or use nasal sprays, but the not-so-fun side effects that include drowsiness, foggy head, and dry mouth make you want to throw them out the window (and quickly close it so pollen doesn't get inside!).
 But you can get relief without relying on a prescription.
-Here are some natural ways to relieve all your allergy symptoms.
+Here are some natural ways to relieve all your allergy symptoms backed by doctors we spoke to.

-For contact lens wearers, you'll want to remove them and sport your glasses instead as your lenses can trap allergens in your eyes, making the itch and redness even worse.
+For contact-lens wearers, you'll want to remove them and sport your glasses instead as your lenses can trap allergens in your eyes, making the itch and redness even worse.
 Run a washcloth under cold water, and apply that to your eyes to cool the burning sensation.
-Washing the eyes out with over-the-counter saline can also offer a world of difference.
+Washing out your eyes with over-the-counter saline can also offer a world of difference.

 Stuffiness and Runny Nose